juev/awesome-stars/README.md

 - [hrs/dotfiles](https://github.com/hrs/dotfiles) - Let's be honest: mostly Emacs.
 - [Bash-it/bash-it](https://github.com/Bash-it/bash-it) - A community Bash framework.
 - [ohmybash/oh-my-bash](https://github.com/ohmybash/oh-my-bash) - A delightful community-driven framework for managing your bash configuration, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
-- [nginx-proxy/docker-letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) - LetsEncrypt companion container for nginx-proxy
+- [nginx-proxy/docker-letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) - Automated ACME SSL certificate generation for nginx-proxy
 - [trimstray/nginx-admins-handbook](https://github.com/trimstray/nginx-admins-handbook) - How to improve NGINX performance, security, and other important things.
 - [bertvv/ansible-role-samba](https://github.com/bertvv/ansible-role-samba) - Ansible role for managing Samba as a file server on RedHat- and Debian-based linux distros.
 - [vicrucann/dotfiles](https://github.com/vicrucann/dotfiles) - vim, zsh, tmux, lxterminal, dircolors configs, all unified to solarized; working on Linux and Cygwin; very easy install